 • Your role in your social group.

-• The funniest things you’ve even done.
+• The funniest things you’ve ever done.

 • The strangest things you’ve ever done.